ducchi1109/WebRental_FE/README.md

-3# g_shoes_revamped

-Revamped version of the [Gshoes](https://github.com/lonhattan007/gshoes) shopping app for sneaker heads.
-Simple shopping cart demonstration.

-This simple project can be a good starting point for learning new front-end technologies, or for a quick prototype.
-The main branch is built with my favorite stack: React.js, Vite, Zustand, and TailwindCSS.

 ## Materials

 - The sample data set and images are from the original project and provided in `data` and `assets` folders.